OFFICE CONSOLIDATION (as of September 14, 2021)

 “Licensee” means any person licensed under this By-law;

-“Licence Manager” means the Manager of Licensing & Municipal Law Enforcement or his or her designate;
+“Licence Manager” means the Director, Municipal Compliance or their designate;

 “Lot” means a parcel of land which is;